flaneuse/Rwanda-results/index.md

 The total fertility rate &mdash; how many children a woman will have in her lifetime &mdash; has decreased from a peak of XX to <mark>4.2 children/woman</mark> on average.
 However, the fertility rate is leveling off rather than continuing to decrease, which will introduce strain on systems, especially since Rwanda is already the densest nation in Africa.
 What's responsible for the slow down?
 {: .pullQuote}

+### What did we do?
-### To help answer these questions, we analyzed household-level data to understand:
+To help answer these questions, we analyzed household-level data to understand:

 * What are the trends in these variables?
 * Where within the country is the greatest need?